archx64-ait/a3-machine-translation/README.md

 ## Evaluation and Verification

+All models are trained only 5 epoches.
+It takes around 17-18 seconds to complete one epoch for general and multiplicative models.
+The addictive attention model takes approximately 47 seconds to complete an epoch.
+Batch sizes for general and multiplicative attention models are 128.
+Additive Attention model uses only 16 batches since it is memory intensive, which causes GPU memory to run out and crashes the training process.

 | Attentions | Training Loss | Training PPL | Validation Loss | Validation PPL | Total Training Time |
 |------------|---------------|--------------|-----------------|----------------|---------------------|
 | General Attention        | 3.735 | 41.908 | 3.995 | 54.324 | 1m 26s 880ms |